-- 357,459 shares of common stock issuable upon exercise of outstanding warrants, as of December 31, 2011, with a weighted-average exercise price of \$5.86 per share; - 6,255,867 shares of common stock issuable upon the exercise of outstanding stock options under our 2006 Equity Incentive Plan, as of December 31, 2011, with a weighted-average exercise price of \$1.83 per share; - 2,643,171 shares of common stock reserved for future issuance under our 2011 Equity Incentive Plan, which will become effective prior to the completion of this offering and contains provisions that will automatically increase its share reserve each year, as more fully described in "Executive Compensation-Employee Benefit Plans"; - 669,603 shares of common stock reserved for future issuance under our 2011 Employee Stock Purchase Plan, which will become effective prior to the completion of this offering and contains provisions that will automatically increase its share reserve each year, as more fully described in "Executive Compensation-Employee Benefit Plans"; and - 2,327,739 shares of common stock issuable as of December 31, 2011, upon conversion of the outstanding principal amount of our junior secured convertible loan facility and paid-in-kind interest at a conversion price of \$8.8984 per share, because conversion of the notes is at the election of the noteholders.
+- 357,459 shares of common stock issuable upon exercise of outstanding warrants, as of December 31, 2011, with a weighted-average exercise price of \$5.86 per share; - 6,255,867 shares of common stock issuable upon the exercise of outstanding stock options under our 2006 Equity Incentive Plan, as of December 31, 2011, with a weighted-average exercise price of \$1.83 per share; - 2,643,171 shares of common stock reserved for future issuance under our 2011 Equity Incentive Plan, which will become effective prior to the completion of this offering and contains provisions that will automatically increase its share reserve each year, as more fully described in "Executive Compensation-Employee Benefit Plans"; and - 669,603 shares of common stock reserved for future issuance under our 2011 Employee Stock Purchase Plan, which will become effective prior to the completion of this offering and contains provisions that will automatically increase its share reserve each year, as more fully described in "Executive Compensation-Employee Benefit Plans".

-To the extent that any outstanding options or warrants are exercised, or our outstanding convertible notes are converted, there will be further dilution to new investors.
+To the extent that any outstanding options or warrants are exercised, there will be further dilution to new investors.